 The National Park System now comprises more than 400 areas covering more than 84 million acres in 50 states, the District of Columbia, American Samoa, Guam, Puerto Rico, Saipan, and the Virgin Islands.

-But our national parks actually pre-date the National Park Service.
+But some of our national parks actually pre-date the National Park Service!

 By the Act of March 1, 1872, Congress established Yellowstone National Park in the Territories of Montana and Wyoming "as a public park or pleasuring-ground for the benefit and enjoyment of the people" and placed it "under exclusive control of the Secretary of the Interior."
 The founding of Yellowstone National Park began a worldwide national park movement.

 On August 25, 1916, President Woodrow Wilson signed the act creating the National Park Service to protect the 35 national parks and monuments then managed by the department.
 The "Organic Act" states that "the Service thus established shall promote and regulate the use of the Federal areas known as national parks, monuments and reservations…by such means and measures as conform to the fundamental purpose of the said parks, monuments and reservations, which purpose is to conserve the scenery and the natural and historic objects and the wild life therein and to provide for the enjoyment of the same in such manner and by such means as will leave them unimpaired for the enjoyment of future generations."

 An Executive Order in 1933 transferred 56 national monuments and military sites from the Forest Service and the War Department to the National Park Service.
 This action was a major step in the development of today's national system of parks—a system that includes areas of historical as well as scenic and scientific importance.

 Additions to the National Park System are now generally made through acts of Congress, and national parks can be created only through such acts.
 But the President has authority, under the Antiquities Act of 1906, to proclaim national monuments on lands already under federal jurisdiction.